 Group Ten’s work has distilled over 13 exploration target areas from the geophysical and geological work to date which includes 127 drills holes, multiple historic trenches, and more recent geophysical and geological work by the Company.
 The area is generally underexplored due in part to persistent but shallow ground cover that limited past exploration efforts.
 A 2013 airborne survey by Group Ten at Drayton was very effective in addressing this and revealed several compelling targets including a potential dilation zone.

 Over 20 million ounces of gold have been discovered in the past ten years in the area with the Rainy River Gold Project and Osisko’s Hammond Reef leading the way.
-Within the region, Group Ten is focused on the Wabigoon (Rainy River) greenstone belt, an Archean greenstone belt, which now contains of over 14 million ounces in recent discoveries including Rainy River, Bayfield Ventures, Treasury Metals, Manitou Gold, Coventry Resources, Kesselrun, and Tamaka Gold.
+Within the region, Group Ten is focused on the Wabigoon (Rainy River) greenstone belt, an Archean greenstone belt, which hosts recent discoveries including Rainy River, Bayfield Ventures, Treasury Metals, Manitou Gold, Coventry Resources, Kesselrun, and Tamaka Gold.
 Archean greenstone belts in South Africa, Ontario, Quebec and elsewhere host some of the world’s largest and highest grade gold mines, including the neighbouring Birch–Uchi belt which hosts Barrick’s Red Lake Mine, the lowest cost gold producer in the world.
-Past production and current gold inventories total over 40 million ounces in the Birch–Uchi belt.

 While the Birch–Uchi greenstone belt saw development in the 1920s with the discovery of the Red Lake mine, the Wabigoon greenstone belt––parallel to and immediately south of the Birch–Uchi––was underexplored into the 1990s due to heavy ground cover, limited road access, and a lack of large discoveries.
 However, improved exploration techniques and new roads have brought attention to the area, led by the discovery and development of the Rainy River Gold Project.